-Prerequisite: Mechanical Trades I,
+Semester(s): 2 Prerequisite: Mechanical Trades I, II, and III Grade Level(s): 12

-II. and III

 Mechanical Trades IV serves as a capstone experience for students.
-Students will use the knowledge and skills acquired in Mechanical Trades I, II, and III to complete advanced projects both individually and in teams.
-They will learn to conduct inventory of materials and calculate material estimates.
+They complete advanced projects both individually and in teams and learn to conduct an inventory of materials and calculate material estimates.
 Students may participate in school-based metals-based improvements/projects designed to put acquired skills to use.
-Students will explore post-secondary training opportunities and research labor market information to determine possible careers in the construction industry.
+Students explore post-secondary training opportunities and research labor market information to determine possible careers in the construction industry.